Trefriw Woollen Mills.

-Hot drinks, bara brith, scones and Welsh cakes are served in the tearoom.
+Hot and cold drinks, bara brith and Welsh cakes are served in the tearoom.

 April - October daily 9.30 a.m. - 5.30 p.m.

-Weaver's garden with plants which supply natural dyes and fibres:
+WEAVER'S GARDEN with plants which supply natural dyes and fibres: June - Sept.
+Hours as shop

 News & Special Offers

-- See bottom of page for opening times
+See at bottom of page for opening details